 E. Use of non-prescribed Scenario Generators

 At the option of the company, interest rates and total investment return scenarios for equity assets and separate account fund returns may be generated in part or in full using non-prescribed scenario generators in lieu of the prescribed economic generators, provided that the scenarios thus generated do not result in a TAR that is materially lower than the TAR resulting from the use of the scenarios from the prescribed economic generators as defined in B, and C. above.
-As defined in the RBC instructions, TAR is defined to be the sum of the reserve that results from the application of these VM-21 requirements plus the RBC amount determined by step 4 of the 7-step process in the Life RBC formula page LR027 instructions for 2020.
+For purposes of demonstrating compliance with this standard, a company may rely on only the values from the stochastic calculations and exclude impacts from the additional standard projection and the alternative methodology.

 3. Complete the Guidance Note following 4.A.1. as:

-Guidance Note: Treatment of cash flows with market value adjustments in Section 4.A.1 deviates from the treatment if MVAs in the definition of Cash Surrender Value because….
+Guidance Note: Section 4.A.1. requires market value adjustments on liability cash flows to be reflected because, in a cash flow model, assets are assumed to be liquidated at market value to cover the cash outflow of the cash surrender; therefore, inclusion of the market value adjustment aligns the asset and liability cash flows.
+This may differ from the treatment of MVAs in the definition of Cash Surrender Value (Section 3.G.) …which defines the statutory reserve floor for which the values must be aligned with the annual statement value of the assets.

 4. Interest Rate Scenarios for the Standard Projection CSMP